-Many people vacation simply as an escape to a busy North American urban life.
-Most of us need this at some point in our lives.
-We want a beach, sun, margaritas, a cozy bed and not much else.
+Many people see their vacation simply as an escape from a busy North American urban life.
+Most of us need a time out at some point.
+We want a beach, sun, margaritas, good foor, a cozy bed and not much else.
 The standard tourism cycle reflects the power of this need.
 Early in the cycle, a place is discovered by adventurers for its natural, social and cultural purity.
 In the middle of the cycle, word of this grows and more people visit because of these purities.
-Eventually, people visit not because of the purities but because it’s popular.
+Eventually, people visit not because of the purities but because a place is popular.

-Nicaragua does not have any fast food chain food and a lot of healthy and fresh, vegan/vegetarian options.
+Nicaragua does not have any fast food chains, but instead a lot of healthy and fresh, vegan/vegetarian options.
 Another of the benefits of Nicaragua’s slower tourism curve is that the tremendous hospitality experiences are delivered in a distinctly Nicaraguan way.
 Connections are genuinely made with tourists not because they are tourists but because they are human and because the people genuinely want to share and connect with other cultures and people.

 4. Costa Rica vs Nicaragua: Value for money